mesosphere/dcos-docs-site/pages/1.7/usage/service-discovery/marathon-lb/index.md

  * [Marathon-LB GitHub project][1]
  * [Detailed templates documentation][2]

-You can can configure Marathon-LB with various topologies.
+You can configure Marathon-LB with various topologies.
 Here are some examples of how you might use Marathon-LB:

 *   Use Marathon-LB as your edge load balancer and service discovery mechanism.
 You could run Marathon-LB on public-facing nodes to route ingress traffic.
 You would use the IP addresses of your public-facing nodes in the A-records for your internal or external DNS records (depending on your use-case).
 *   Use Marathon-LB as an internal LB and service discovery mechanism, with a separate HA load balancer for routing public traffic in.
 For example, you may use an external F5 load balancer on-premise, or an Elastic Load Balancer on Amazon Web Services.